jcarva/spotify-search/README.md

 - Separate [Smart and Dumb](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) components
 - Use [Flow](https://flow.org/) to obtain a safe Javascript environment
 - Use Spotify Web API JS as lightweight wrapper for the [Spotify Web API](https://developer.spotify.com/web-api/)
-- Use only modern native CSS features to style the whole application
+- Use only modern native CSS features to style the whole application. e.g. FlexBox, CSS Grid and etc.

 ---